mateus558/Image-Labeling-YOLO/README.md

-# Gym Display Bootstrap
+# YOLO Labeling Toolkit

-Semi-automatic pipeline for bootstrapping bounding-box annotations of exercise machine displays.
-The workflow combines Grounding DINO for open-vocabulary detection with utilities that convert detections into YOLOv8-compatible datasets and a lightweight GUI for manual review.
+Semi-automatic pipeline for bootstrapping and reviewing bounding-box annotations for arbitrary objects.
+It pairs Grounding DINO for open‑vocabulary proposal generation with utilities that convert detections into YOLOv8‑compatible datasets and a lightweight Tkinter GUI for manual review.

 ## Repository Layout

 ```
 seed_images/
-  pos/                # images that should contain exercise-machine displays
+  pos/                # images that should contain your target objects
-  neg/                # negative images without displays
+  neg/                # negative images without the target objects
 src/
   bootstrap_gdino.py  # run Grounding DINO and dump raw detections + visualizations
   json_to_yolo.py     # convert Grounding DINO JSON into YOLO label files